 In fact the flashy confidence the movie displays feels warmly reminiscent of the flashy 90’s action epics put out by Simpson & Bruckheimer, especially in Ramen (Game Of Thrones) Djawadi’s thumping score.

-However, if anything else, it’s the quiet subversive nature of Iron Man that has made the most impact, the casual flinging away of established genre rules to rise above tired tropes.
+However, if anything else, it’s the quietly subversive nature of Iron Man that has made the most impact, the casual flinging away of established genre rules to rise above tired tropes.
 With the defiant final shot of Tony Stark cheekily and gleefully announcing his secret identity to a roomful of reporters Marvel threw the rulebook away, free to plan their universe how they wanted with THAT post credits sting announcing a statement of intent that rocks Hollywood to this day.

 He is Iron Man.